dandavies23/jargon-unchained/README.md

 ![Phrase Finder Full List](readme/competitors/PhraseFinderFullList.png)

-Clicking on the ‘Work’ category does take you to around [30 business jargon words](https://www.phrases.org.uk/meanings/business-and-work-related-phrases.html).
-It’s also worth pointing out that whilst in terms of tonally it’s a much more serious site.
+Clicking on the ‘Work’ category takes the user around [30 business jargon words](https://www.phrases.org.uk/meanings/business-and-work-related-phrases.html).
+It is worth mentioning, that whilst in terms of tonally it’s a much more serious site.
 Once you’ve stepped through the navigation and reached the database - the UI is clean, fast focussed and learnable.

 Much more inline with the humorous tone of Jargon Unchained is[The Business Jargon Dictionary](http://www.theofficelife.com/business-jargon-dictionary-A.html) created by The Office Life.
 Navigation is via the rounded alphabet old school typwriter letters.
 It has a moustachioed water-cooler and the brevity of the entries encourages contribution and makes them easily shareable.